oimilo/suna/apps/mobile/APP_STORE_COPY.md

 ## What's New (Version 1.0)

-**Welcome to Prophet – Your Super AI Worker**
+**Welcome to Kortix – Your Super AI Worker**

-We're excited to bring you the first release of Prophet for iOS!
+We're excited to bring you the first release of Kortix for iOS!

 **🎉 Launch Features:**